Windows Forensic Analysis

 - Identify keywords searched by a specific user on a Windows system to pinpoint the data and information that the suspect was interested in finding and accomplish detailed damage assessments

-- Use Windows Shellbag analysis tools to articulate every folder and directory that a user opened up while browsing local, removable, and network drives
+- Use Windows Shellbag analysis tools to articulate every folder and directory that a user or attacker opened up while browsing local, removable, and network drives

-- Determine each time a unique and specific USB device was attached to the Windows system, the files and folders that were accessed on it, and who plugged it in by parsing Windows artifacts such as the Registry and log files
+- Determine each time a unique and specific USB device was attached to the Windows system, the files and folders that were accessed on it, and who plugged it in by parsing Windows artifacts such as the Registry and Event Log files

 - Determine where a crime was committed using Registry data to pinpoint the geo-location of a system by examining connected networks and wireless access points

-- Use browser forensic tools to perform detailed Web browser analysis, parse raw SQLite and ESE databases, and leverage session recovery artifacts and flash cookies to identify the Web activity of suspects, even if privacy cleaners and in-private browsing are used
+- Use browser forensic tools to perform detailed web browser analysis, parse raw SQLite and ESE databases, and leverage session recovery artifacts database carving to identify the web activity of suspects, even if privacy cleaners and in-private browsing are used

 If you would like to provide feedback for this course, please e-mail the NICCS SO at NICCS@hq.dhs.gov.